Elliott-dev/Deep-Learning-Charity-Funding-Predictor/README.md

 ### Step 2: Compile, Train, and Evaluate the Model

-Using my knowledge of TensorFlow, I'll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
-I'll need to think about how many inputs there are before determining the number of neurons and layers in my model.
-Once I've completed that step, I'll compile, train, and evaluate my binary classification model to calculate the model’s loss and accuracy.
+Using my knowledge of TensorFlow, I designed a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
+I needed to think about how many inputs there are before determining the number of neurons and layers in my model.
+Once I had completed that step, I compiled, trained, and evaluated my binary classification model to calculate the model’s loss and accuracy.

 1. Continued using the jupter notebook where I've already performed the preprocessing steps from Step 1.
 2. Created a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.